You may not subtract anything that is not listed on Schedule M or Publication 101.

 - Gambling losses - Illinois does not allow a deduction for gambling losses.

-- Your federal itemized deductions from U.S. 1040 Schedule A, Itemized Deductions
+- Your federal itemized deductions from federal Form 1040 Schedule A, Itemized Deductions

 - Any wages reported on your federal return - If you believe the wages reported on the Form W-2, Wage and Tax Statement, you received from your employer are incorrect, you must obtain a corrected Form W-2 or a statement from your employer, on company letterhead, stating that your Form W-2 was incorrect.
 We will not accept a letter from you or your tax preparer.